apollo

 Diet & Lifestyle Advise

 • Monitor your mood.
-Keep track of your mood regularly, including factors such as sleep, medicine, and activities that can impact your mood.
+Track your mood regularly, including factors such as sleep, medicine, and activities that can impact it.

 • Exercise daily.
-Exercise is nice to relieve tension.
+Exercise is excellent for relieving tension.

 • You may also practice calming techniques such as meditation and deep breathing exercises.

-• Get some normal sleep.
+• Get some regular sleep.
 Having enough sleep will help to stabilize your mood.

 • Eat a healthy diet.
 Certain foods may affect your mood more than others.
 Consider keeping a food log to track what you eat and how certain foods make you feel.
 Talk to your doctor or nutritionist about foods that may help stabilize your mood.